 1. Social Justice 101: The Social Justice Education Approach - 90 min workshop

 Description: Re-frames multicultural education around the concepts of social justice and the importance of exploration of multiculturalism through an equitable lense.
 Establishes shared understanding of important social justice language, terminology, and thoughts.
 Provides opportunities for participants to explore the impact of privilege on lived experiences and learn how that manifests in different levels of society (the personal/interpersonal, institutional, societal/cultural).

-Description: Explores the first level of the social justice education approach by focusing on identity exploration and manifestations of privilege and oppression on the personal and interpersonal level.
-Allows participants space to explore their own personal identity awareness and how it interacts with other people's lived experiences.
-Introduces the 3D matrix of oppression as a visual to summarize how individual perceptions of identity are influenced by unconscious and conscious attitudes/behaviors.
+Through this workshop, participants will explore identity exploration and manifestations of privilege and oppression on the personal and interpersonal level.
+They will explore their own personal identity awareness and how it interacts with other people's lived experiences.
+They will also learn about the 3D matrix of oppression as a visual to summarize how individual perceptions of identity are influenced by unconscious and conscious attitudes/behaviors.

-Description: Explore intersectional experiences on a personal/interpersonal level and how institutional factors impact our personal identity development.
+Participants will explore intersectional experiences on a personal/interpersonal level and how institutions impact our personal identity development.
 Additionally, participants will dive into how these factors often reinforce power dynamics between dominant and minority identities.
-Provide a space for participants to critically think about how oppression and privilege manifest on an institutional level.
+This workshops also provides a space for participants to critically think about how oppression and privilege manifest on an institutional level.

-Descriptions: Participants will explore how identities and experiences related to oppression are tied to their socialization throughout their lives by introducing the SJE model called the "Cycle of Socialization."
-Allows them to explore their salient social identities and how messages regarding those identities, minorityship, and other identity groups are learned (consciously and unconsciously) throughout their life.
-Provides opportunities to discuss with peers regarding how to constructively break from the Cycle of Socialization.
+Participants will explore how identities and experiences related to oppression are tied to their socialization throughout their lives by exploring the "Cycle of Socialization."
+This workshop allows them to explore social identities and how messages regarding those identities, minorityship, and other identity groups are learned (consciously and unconsciously) throughout their life.
+They will also discuss with peers regarding how to constructively break from the cycle and be effective allies.